S&P downgrades hit bank funding, counterparty cost

 "It's hard to see which bit makes it more difficult to trade.
 A one notch downgrade is not going to help -- but things are difficult anyway," Mareels said.

-(Additional reporting by Sarah White, Sinead Cruise, Luke Jeffs and Steve Slater; Editing by Jodie Ginsberg and Mike Nesbit)
+(Additional reporting by Sarah White, Sinead Cruise, Luke Jeffs and Steve Slater; Editing by Jodie Ginsberg)